-The physicians of the University of Michigan Urogynecology Program provide comprehensive surgical and non-surgical services for women suffering from pelvic floor disorders.
+The physicians of the Michigan Medicine Urogynecology Program provide provide comprehensive surgical and non-surgical services for women suffering from pelvic floor disorders.

 Most pelvic floor disorders fall into a few general categories: